- How to prepare yourself to divorce your husband

 - Put your kids’ needs first: Weave your terms of divorce around your children’s needs.
 This way, your husband will agree to the terms as children are of primary importance to both of you.

-- Don’t carry your baggage of the past: Let bygones be bygones.
+- Don’t carry your baggage from the past: Let bygones be bygones.
 Carrying the weight of your hurt will burden you.
 It will not allow you to be on good terms with your husband.

 - Be fair in your terms: Think from your husband’s perspective and be fair in your terms.
 He will cooperate and appreciate you for being so.